open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 > **Note** The default `gp_resource_group_cpu_limit` value may not leave sufficient CPU resources if you are running other workloads on your Greenplum Database cluster nodes, so be sure to adjust this server configuration parameter accordingly.

-**Warning:** Avoid setting `gp_resource_group_cpu_limit` to a value higher than .9.
+> **Caution** Avoid setting `gp_resource_group_cpu_limit` to a value higher than .9.
 Doing so may result in high workload queries taking near all CPU resources, potentially starving Greenplum Database auxiliary processes.

 ### <a id="cpuset"></a>Assigning CPU Resources by Core